ulvi05/Qr-Code-Scanner/README.md

-# 📷 React QR Code Scanner
+# 📷 ScanItUp - QR Code Scanner

 A modern **QR Code Scanner** built with React that uses your device's camera to detect and decode QR codes in real time.
 It features a sleek UI, live webcam preview, automatic link detection, and toast notifications.